-She stands 10 feet tall and clutches a baby to her breast and holds a rifle in the opposite hand while a young boy pulls at her skirt.
-A bonnet rests atop her head and hiking boots cover what would be her feet.
-One of twelve "Madonna of the Trail" statues, these monuments are a celebration of and pay tribute to the tenacity of pioneer women and their contribution to this country.
+Standing ten feet tall, clutching a baby to her breast, and holding a rifle in the opposite hand, Madonna of the Trail is a strikingly resolute monument.
+A bonnet rests atop the figure’s head and hiking boots cover her feet.
+A young boy tugs at her skirts.
+One of twelve Madonna of the Trail statues erected along U.S. Route 40, these monuments are a celebration of and pay tribute to the tenacity of pioneer women and their contribution to American colonialism.
 The National Society of the Daughters of the Revolution commissioned sculptor August Leimbach to design the statues.
-The statue located at the edge of Wheeling Park was the second of the twelve created and dedicated on July 7, 1928.
+This statue located at the edge of Wheeling Park was the second of the twelve created.
+It was dedicated on July 7, 1928.

 Backstory and Context

-Since the Madonna of the Trail Statue was dedicated, the DAR has ensured that a spotlight shines upon her all the time5.
-In 2013, the statue went through a $30,000 repair and restoration with funds raised by the Wheeling Chapter of the DAR3.
-Moss had began to grow on the statue, there were cracks from weathering, and missing corners.
-The Statue was repaired and rededicated in August 20133 5.
+Since the Madonna of the Trail Statue was dedicated, the DAR has ensured that a spotlight shines upon her at all times.
+In 2013, the statue went through a $30,000 repair and restoration with funds raised by the Wheeling Chapter of the DAR.
+Moss had begun to grow on the statue, there were cracks from weathering, and missing corners.
+Madonna of the Trail was repaired and rededicated in August 2013.